SeanKilleen/flavorsof.net/index.md

 ## Summary

-* **.NET Framework** is the original .NET -- the last version is v4.8, in favor of .NET 5
+* **.NET Framework** is the original `.NET` -- the last version is `v4.8`, in favor of `.NET 5`
 * **.NET Core** is the more recently developed successor to .NET Framework.
-Its last version is v3.1; it then becomes .NET 5.
+Its last version is `v3.1`; it then becomes `.NET 5`.
 * **.NET Standard** is a sort of contract that guarantees API surface to be available and thus limits where devices can run.
-It allows apps to target certain environments and know certain API calls are supported.
+It allows apps to target certain environments and know certain API calls are supported. `v2.1` is the last version, retired in favor of the way .NET 5 does targeting.
 * **.NET 5** (or .NET Core 5) is the latest incarnation of .NET.
 It is the next evolution of .NET Core, and represents a branding consolidation.
+* **Do we say 'core'?**: .NET 5 may also be called `.NET Core 5` to distinguish from .NET MVC (which had a version 5).
+Similarly, certain libraries, e.g. EntityFramework, will call themselves `EF Core 5` to distinguish from `EF 5`, an older version of entity framework for .NET.

 ## .NET Framework (a.k.a .NET, netfx)